 Caring for a loved one strains even the most resilient people.
 If you're a caregiver, take steps to preserve your own health and well-being.By Mayo Clinic Staff

 As the population ages, more caregiving is being provided by people who aren't health care professionals.
-These informal caregivers provide 80 percent of long-term care in the United States.
+About 1 in 3 adults in the United States provides care to other adults as informal caregivers.

 A caregiver is anyone who provides help to another person in need, such as an ill spouse or partner, a disabled child, or an aging relative.
 However, family members who are actively caring for an older adult often don't self-identify as a "caregiver."
 Recognizing this role can help caregivers receive the support they need.